The Global Music Entrepreneurial and Creative Industry Summit

 Niclas Molinder is a songwriter, music producer and musician who now also runs several organisations to innovate in music industry data and rights management with a focus on music creators.
 After 20 years of songwriting and producing for artists such as Miley Cyrus, Lady Gaga, Mary J Blige and The Jonas Brothers, as well as running his own publishing company RedFly Music, the Swedish entrepreneur decided to help solve the music industry’s value gap.
 In 2014, together with Max Martin, Björn Ulvaeus of ABBA and Avicii originator Ash Pournouri, Molinder founded Session – the world’s first independent global hub for authoritative pre-registration music metadata sourced from creators.
 Molinder’s vision is to set a standard for how the roles of music creators and their representatives are identified within a song so that everyone is credited and correctly compensated when their music is used.
 In 2016, together with Max Martin and Björn Ulvaeus, Molinder also launched the Music Rights Awareness Foundation – an apolitical foundation that works to increase knowledge of music rights worldwide, adjusted to the future industry.

-CMO Downtown Music Holdings
+CMO, Downtown Music Holdings

 Molly Neuman is Chief Marketing Officer of Downtown Music Holdings, the world’s leading music services provider.
 As CMO, Neuman leads brand alignment and marketing efforts for DMH and its subsidiary companies.
 Neuman was previously President of Songtrust, which grew under her leadership to manage more than 3 million copyrights for more than 350,000 writers in 145 countries, as well as for tens of thousands of business clients.
 Across a career that has been focused on empowering musicians at all career stages, Neuman has been Head of Music at Kickstarter, Interim President and Vice President of the American Association of Independent Music (A2IM), and has held senior roles in label relations at Rhapsody and eMusic, as well as label and artist management.
 She currently serves on the Advisory Boards of the Music Business Association, A2IM and Women in Music, and has previously served on the Boards of SoundExchange and A2IM.
 Neuman was recognised by Billboard in its 2018 Digital Power Players List, as well as in its Women in Music Lists for 2019, 2020, and 2021.
 Her musical career began as the drummer in Bratmobile, a punk band who were in the first wave of the riot grrrl movement.

-Will Page is the author of the critically acclaimed book ‘Tarzan Economics: Eight Principles in Pivoting through Disruption’, He was formerly Chief Economist of Spotify and PRS for Music, where he pioneered Rockonomics.
-At PRS he published work on Radiohead’s ‘In Rainbows’ and saved BBC 6Music.
-At Spotify he helped uncover the anatomy of a hit and articulated the global value of music copyright.
-A passionate communicator, Will’s work is regularly featured in Billboard, The Economist and the Financial Times, He recently documented the suffer-to-recover rebound in live music in the UK and showed how the roar of the live music crowd drowns out stadium income from sport.
-Will’s first break into music was penning articles for Straight no Chaser , and his DJ sets continue to top the global charts on MixCloud.
+Will Page is the author of the critically acclaimed book Tarzan Economics, which has been translated into five languages and published in paperback under the title Pivot.
+As the former Chief Economist of Spotify and PRS for Music, Page pioneered Rockonomics.
+At PRS, he published work on Radiohead’s ‘In Rainbows’ and saved BBC 6Music.
+At Spotify, he uncovered the anatomy of a hit and articulated the global value of music copyright.
+A passionate communicator, Page is a regular contributor to the BBC, Financial Times and The Economist.
 He is a fellow at the London School of Economics, Edinburgh Futures Institute and the Royal Society of the Arts.